CodeFromAnywhere/typerepo/modules/asset-functions-node/README.md

 Returns the new absolute path of the compressed asset (which can be the same as the initial path)

-## 📄 convertToMp3 (exported const)

-Uses ffmpeg to convert a file to mp3

-Returns the new file path on success

-## 📄 convertToMp4 (exported const)

-Uses ffmpeg to convert a file to mp3

-Returns the new file path on success

 ## 📄 deleteReferencedAsset (exported const)

 ## 📄 downloadRemoteAsset (exported const)